exoad/usaco_mashups/SELF_HOSTING.md

 The last steps are quite simple once you have the above.

-You need to first grab your bot profile's token and then follow this file template:
+You need to first grab your bot profile's token and then follow this file template and place it in the directory `./internals/` as `MANIFEST.json`
 ```json

 {